wasnotrice/shoes-warbler/README.markdown

+# Shoes-warbler

-This is an experiment with using [Warbler]() to package a Shoes 4 app.
-It has
+This is an experiment with using [Warbler](https://github.com/jruby/warbler) to package a Shoes 4 app.

 ## Get started

+Consider this a proof of concept.
+You can replace the Shoes app and the gemspec as you wish.

 - an example Shoes 4 app at `bin/hello_from_warbler`.
 This can be any Shoes 4 app.
 Just follow the template.
 Make sure your app does not have an extension.